inerd89/www-hcaef/pages/about.md

 layout: about
 ---

-Welcome!
-We are a group of artists, musicians, educators, parents, and community members that are committed to providing our students and our community with excellent art and music education and experiences.
+We are a group of artists, educators, parents, and community members that are committed to providing our students and our community with excellent art and music education and experiences.